Harvard Westlake Debates

 I am most comfortable evaluating critical and policy debates, but find myself thoroughly enjoying 6 minutes of topicality or framework [like, T-framework against k affs, not kant] if it is delivered at a speed i can flow.
 I will make it clear if you are going too fast - i am very expressive so if i am lost you should be able to tell.
 I am a bad judge for tricks debates, and am not a great judge for denser "phil" debates - i do not coach or think about analytic philosophy outside of tournaments, so I need these debates to happen at a much slower pace in order for me to process and understand all the moving parts - notably, this is also true for whoever is answering these positions.

 Thoughts I have

-0) New Thoughts I Have Had Since My Last Update:
+0) Miscellaneous New Thoughts I Have Had Recently:

-1) Evidence Ethics: Last year I saw a lot of miscut evidence.
+1) Evidence Ethics: In previous years, I have seen a lot of miscut evidence.
 I think that evidence ethics matters regardless of whether an argument/ethics challenge is raised in the debate.
-This year, if I notice that a piece of evidence is miscut, I will vote against the debater who reads the miscut evidence.
+If I notice that a piece of evidence is miscut, I will vote against the debater who reads the miscut evidence.

 I think that a piece of evidence is miscut if:

 - it starts and/or ends in the middle of a sentence or paragraph.

 - text is missing from the middle of the card (replacing that text with an ellipsis does not make it okay),

 - the next paragraph or another part of the article explicitly contradicts the argument/claim made in the card,